thalient-ai/zotero-scripts/README.md

 3. Go to `Tools > Developer > Run JavaScript`.
 4. Copy and paste the script content into the Zotero JavaScript console.
 5. Press `Run`.

+If you clone or fork the repository, you can add the scripts (.js) to your Zotero library by `File` -> `Add Attachment` -> `Add Link to File...`.
+This will add the script to your library, but pull it from your local github directory.

 ### Short Descriptions